 4.15.2 provide to the Agent, upon request (no more than annually), a certificate of currency of the insurance taken out in accordance with Clause 4.15.1

-Q: I’m looking at buying a rent roll.
+Q3: I'm looking at buying a rent roll, all owners have signed a PO Form 6.
 Do I need to have all new PO Form 6s signed by the owners?

-Note: If the Appointment is on the PAMD Form 20a there are different requirements depending on what the client has agreed to and the date the agreement was entered into.
+Note: If the Appointment is on the PAMD Form 20a there are different requirements depending on what the client has agreed to and the date of the appointment.
 REIQ Members should contact the PMSS team for further advice in relation to these requirements.

-Q: If a property is vacant and the owner wants to terminate the agreement with another agent, how much notice do they need to give?
+Q4: If a property is vacant and the owner wants to terminate the agreement with the current managing agent, how much notice do they need to give?

-A: Part 5 of the PO Form 6 requires the owner/agent to provide 30 days’ notice in writing for a continuing appointment.
-This applies for both a tenanted and non–tenanted property.
-The period can be less if all parties mutually agree.
+A: Part 5 of the PO Form 6 requires either the owner or the agent to provide 30 days' notice in writing for a continuing appointment.
+This applies for both a tenanted and non-tenanted property.
+The period can be less however both parties would need to agree to this.

 If the Appointment is a PAMD 20a, it is 90 days' notice or less, although it mustn't be less than 30 days' notice.

-A: No, the Appointment needs to be terminated with at least 30 days’ notice (or less if mutually agreed if it is the PO Form 6).
-If the Appointment is a PAMD 20a, it is 90 days’ notice or less, although cannot be less than 30 days.
+A: No, the Appointment needs to be terminated with at least 30 days' notice (or less if mutually agreed in the PO Form 6).
+If the Appointment is a PAMD 20a, it is 90 days' notice or less, although it cannot be less than 30 days.